hemanthdv/officehome-dataset/README.md

 ```

 ## Fair Use Notice
+This dataset contains some copyrighted material whose use has not been specifically authorized by the copyright owners.
+For the the prupose of academic research we make such material available with the understanding that
 Our dataset and this site contains some copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We make such material available in an effort to advance understanding of technological, scientific, and cultural issues.
 We believe this constitutes a __fair use__ of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for non-commercial research and educational purposes.
 For more information on fair use please [click here](https://www.law.cornell.edu/uscode/text/17/107 "Fair Use Notice").
 If you wish to use copyrighted material on this site or in our dataset for purposes of your own that go beyond non-commercial research and academic purposes, you must obtain permission directly from the copyright owner.